jhzuo/jhzuo.github.io/_pages/about.md

 ---
 My research focuses on online learning and sequential decision-making for building efficient, scalable, and trustworthy machine learning systems.
 I study both system-driven problems in learning theory and theory-guided algorithms for real-world systems, including LLM serving, Mixture-of-Experts (MoE), and edge AI.
 A central theme of my work is bridging learning theory with system design to enable intelligent, resource-aware computation.

-<span style="color: purple;">**Openings**:</span> I am seeking self-motivated PhD/MPhil students starting in Fall 2026 and Research Assistants starting in Summer 2026.
+<span style="color: purple;">**Openings**:</span> I am seeking self-motivated PhD/MPhil students starting in Spring 2027 and Research Assistants starting in Summer 2026.
 If you are interested, please email me your CV and transcripts.
 For more information, please visit this [page](https://jhzuo.github.io/openings/).

 Bio
 ======